Dutch self-image shaken by "Black Pete" debate

 Prime Minister Mark Rutte has rejected depictions of the Netherlands as insular and xenophobic.

-"I do not recognise ourselves in that portrayal," he told reporters last week when asked whether the Netherlands no longer tolerated outsiders.
+"I do not recognize ourselves in that portrayal," he told reporters last week when asked whether the Netherlands no longer tolerated outsiders.

 But that is the point that has been exposed by the debate, according to Quinsy Gario, an artist who has campaigned against the Black Pete tradition for years.

-"We've lied to ourselves about our tolerance for so long that we don't recognise discrimination any more," he said.
+"We've lied to ourselves about our tolerance for so long that we don't recognize discrimination anymore," he said.
 "There has been structural exclusion of minorities for decades."

 He said the children of the many immigrants to the Netherlands were becoming increasingly vocal about confronting signs of racism that their parents may have chosen to ignore.